lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(23-Sep-18 05:05 PM)_

-> ”What are you doing here without a man to protect you, little lady?”
+> "What are you doing here without a man to protect you, little lady?"

 **WatchfulDrake** _(23-Sep-18 05:05 PM)_